HR-CMGT/PRG06-vue-workshop/README.md

 new App({el: "#app"})
 ```

+## But does it run?

+Run `webpack` in your terminal and open the page in localhost.
+For debugging, open the Vue inspector in Chrome.

 ## Reactive data

 The strength of Reactive frameworks such as Vue, React and Angular is that it we can bind DOM elements (our UI) to data in components.
 This is called **reactive data**.
 As a comparison, without a reactive framework you would have to call an update function manually, every time your state has changed:

+**app.js - no framework**
 ```
 <div id="user"></div>
-// we have to keep track of changes in this.user.name and then call the update function function updateUI(){
-   let element = document.getElementById("user")
+function updateUI(){                // we have to call this manually when the state changes let element = document.getElementById("user") element.innerHTML = this.name
-   element.innerHTML = this.user.name
 }
 ```
-In a reactive framework, we use moustache syntax `{{ }}` to connect a variable directly to a DOM element.
+In a reactive framework, we use moustache syntax `{{ }}` to connect our state directly to a DOM element.

+**app.vue - reactive framework**
 ```
 <div>{{ variable }}</div>
 class App {
     variable = "hello world"
 }
 ```
-Now, the text in the `<div>` will reflect the value of `variable` automatically.
+Now, the text in the `<div>` will reflect the value of `variable` automatically!

 Let's build a single file component with reactive data!
-In the `created` method, we change a variable over time to check if the connected DOM element automatically changes along:
+In the `created` method, we change a variable over time to check if the connected DOM element automatically changes along.

+**app.vue**
 ```
 <template>
    <div>Hello {{ name }}</div>